Learning from Jim Simons

 And when it comes to investment track records, few, if any, come close to those of Jim Simons.

 Unlike most of the investors we’ve covered in the The Investment Masters Class, Jim is an anomaly.
-He’s a Quant, in fact I’d go so far as to say that he’s the undisputed King of the Quants.
-His firm, Renaissance Technologies, is somewhat of an anomaly also; they don’t employ business or finance graduates, but do employ scientists, programmers, physicists, cryptographers, computational linguists and mathematicians.
-They then put these critical thinkers to good use by sifting large amounts of data in order to profit from the world’s financial markets.
-These atypical investors focus on developing algorithms to exploit inefficiencies in the market, to find profitable patterns to trade across the globe.
+He’s a Quant, in fact I’d go so far to call him the undisputed King of the Quants.
+His firm, Renaissance Technologies, is also an outlier.
+Instead of hiring business or finance graduates, they recruit scientists, programmers, physicists, cryptographers, computational linguists, and mathematicians.
+These critical thinkers are tasked with sifting through vast amounts of data to profit from the world’s financial markets.

 ‘Dr. Simons received his doctorate at 23; advanced code breaking for the National Security Agency at 26; led a university math department at 30; won geometry’s top prize at 37; founded Renaissance Technologies, one of the world’s most successful hedge funds, at 44; and began setting up charitable foundations at 56.’
 William Broad, NYT